-Transformation Literacy Conference week
+Transformation Literacy Conference

 2025 Theme: Empowering Metrics and Enlivening Narratives for Achieving Sustainable Development Goals

-4 April 4:00 pm — 7 April 2025 4:30 pm
+7 April 11:30 am — 7 April 2025 4:00 pm

-- conference days: 4 April (in-person), 7 April (online)
+- conference day: 7 April (online)

-- in-person and online networking opportunities
+- online networking opportunities

 - free of charge for ticket holders